List of awards and nominations received by Al Pacino

-This list includes the awards and nominations received by screen and stage actor Al Pacino.
-Among his numerous competitive awards, he has won an Oscar, a BAFTA, two Emmys, two Tonys, and four Golden Globes.
-He was also nominated for a Grammy.
+This article is a List of awards and nominations received by Al Pacino.

+Al Pacino is an American actor known for his roles on stage and screen.
+He has received his numerous accolades including an Academy Award, a British Academy Film Award, two Primetime Emmy Awards, four Golden Globe Awards, two Screen Actors Guild Awards, and two Tony Awards as well as a nomination for a Grammy Award.
 His honorary awards include the Honorary Golden Lion at Venice Film Festival in 1994, the Golden Globe Cecil B. DeMille Award in 2001, the National Medal of Arts in 2011, and the Kennedy Center Honors in 2016.